wzab/AFCK_J1B_FORTH/README.md

 This repository contains HDL anf forth sources for the Forth based system for AFCK board initialization and diagnostics.
 Significant of this project is "swapforth" and J1B Forth CPU developed by James Bowman (https://github.com/jamesbowman/swapforth)

-I have ported J1B to VHDL (in https://github.com/wzab/swapforth ) and added the functionality to dump the porgram/data memory after compilation of additional commands.
+I have ported J1B to VHDL (in https://github.com/wzab/swapforth ) and added the functionality to dump the program/data memory after compilation of additional commands (words).

-The project reuses also the I2C controller available from OpenCores.
+The project uses also the I2C controller available from OpenCores ( http://opencores.org/project,i2c ).

+The project defines the small Forth CPU with program/data memory and some basic peripherials (UART for communication with the operator, I2C controller connected via very simplified Wishbone controller, 4 output and 4 input ports for communication with the surrounding logic).
+The controller may be easily reused in other projects and extented.
+It should be trivial to adapt it for other I2C or SPI configurable FPGA based boards.
+It can be used to interactively control the AFCK board but also to define own procedures (words) performing complex configuration or diagnostic procedures.

-# Usage
+# Basic usage examples

 Initialization of communication